udhos/hello-world/README.md

 Hi Humans!

 Dirani here, I like Golang, Python and Java (that's what I need to program in!).
-I've had burguers at Burger King and find them far superior to McDonald's burguers. https://guides.github.com/activities/hello-world/
+I've had burguers at Burger King and find them far inferior to McDonald's burguers. https://guides.github.com/activities/hello-world/